Ekiden: A Platform for Confidentiality-Preserving, Trustworthy, and Performant Smart Contract Execution: Overview of

 \squishlist{} \item \textbf{Clients} are end users of smart contracts.
 In \systemname{}, a client can create contracts or execute existing ones with secret input.
 In either case, clients delegate computation to compute nodes (discussed below).
-We expect clients to be lightweight, allowing both mobile and web applications to interact with contracts. \item \textbf{Compute nodes} instantiate multiple \tees to run contract programs.
-They also instantiate a service called a {\em key manager} in a TEE.
-Compute nodes process requests from clients by running the contract in a contract \tee and generating attestations proving the correctness of state updates.
+We expect clients to be lightweight, allowing both mobile and web applications to interact with contracts. \item \textbf{Compute nodes} process requests from clients by running the contract in a contract \tee and generating attestations proving the correctness of state updates.
 Anyone with a \tee-enabled platform can participate as a compute node, contributing to the liveness and scalability of the system.
-Compute nodes also perform key management for contracts in the key manager.
-Upon requested by the contract \tee, a key manager \tee creates or retrieves existing keys, as needed.
-We defer details of key management to \Cref{sec:keymanagement}.
-The key manager \tees synchronize their state via the blockchain. \item \textbf{Consensus nodes} maintain a distributed append-only ledger, i.e. a blockchain, by running a consensus protocol.
+A quorum of compute nodes form a key management committee and run a distributed protocol to manage keys used by contract \tees.
+A contract \tee reaches out to the key management committee to create or retrieve keys.
+We defer details of key management to \Cref{sec:keymanagement}. \item \textbf{Consensus nodes} maintain a distributed append-only ledger, i.e. a blockchain, by running a consensus protocol.
 Contract state and attestations are persisted on this blockchain.
 Consensus nodes are responsible for checking the validity of state updates using TEE attestations, as we discuss below. \squishend{}